Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 Wealthsimple Trade is a separate entity under the Wealthsimple platform but offers some of the same benefits of its ETF-only counterpart.
-I wrote a separate piece on Wealthsimple Trade which you can check out here.
+I wrote a separate review on Wealthsimple Trade which you can also read.

 Users can buy both ETFs and individual stocks.